lawsocsg/bare/clinic-management.md

 Email: <info@fidrec.com.sg>

-Opening hours:
+Opening hours

-Mondays, Wednesdays, Fridays: 9am – 6pm
+: Mondays, Wednesdays, Fridays: 9am – 6pm

-Tuesdays, Thursdays: 9am – 7.30pm
+: Tuesdays, Thursdays: 9am – 7.30pm

-**The Jurisdiction of FIDReC**
+#### The Jurisdiction of FIDReC

 The jurisdiction of FIDReC in adjudicating disputes between consumers and financial institutions is as follows: